 “The atmosphere is spot-on for a dark fantasy; and the weapons are solid (I mean, come on... you start off with a straight sword and a flamberge; you can't go wrong with that!).”

-Overall, the game's stability is generally solid, with most players reporting no significant glitches or graphic issues, particularly in the PC version.
-However, some users have noted occasional minor glitches, such as getting stuck in walls, and slight balance issues, though these are infrequent and do not detract significantly from the experience.
+Overall, the game's stability is generally praised, with most players reporting no significant glitches or graphic issues, particularly in the PC version.
+However, some users have noted occasional minor glitches, such as getting stuck in walls, though these occurrences are infrequent and not considered problematic.
+Balance issues were mentioned as a drawback, but they do not detract significantly from the overall experience.

 “Challenging boss fights, very good graphics, no glitches.”

-“Its main drawbacks are some rare but not rare enough to be ignored glitches and slight balance issues.”
+“Its main drawbacks are some rare but not rare enough to be noticed glitches and slight balance issues.”

-“It's got some minor glitches like getting stuck in walls, but it happens so rarely it's not a major issue.”
+“Its got some minor glitches like getting stuck in walls, but it happens so rarely it's not an issue.”

 “Tedious and extremely frustrating fights.”